 Site D is projected to fail under a significant earthquake.
-In its current configuration, Site D will fail under the 1/475-year magnitude design earthquake.
-This represents an approximate probability of failure of about 0.21% annually, or about 2% during the mine's current projected period of about 10 years.
+In its current configuration, Site D is expected to fail under the 1/475-year magnitude design earthquake.
+This represents an approximate probability of failure of about 0.21% annually, or about 2% during the mine's current projected remaining operational period of about 10 years.